SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Defining_a_new_API.md

    > [!NOTE]
    > Leave *Method to be executed* set to the default selection.
 This option should only be changed for legacy scripts without the `OnApiTrigger` entry point.
 See [Using existing scripts](xref:UD_APIs_Using_existing_scripts).

 1. Under *Tokens*, select the tokens that need access.
 You can also create new tokens using the *New token* button.

+   > [!NOTE]
-At least one token has to be linked before this API will be usable.
+   > At least one token has to be linked before the API will be usable.

    > [!CAUTION]
    > Once a token is created with a specified secret, **it is not possible to retrieve that secret again**.
 The value is stored securely in the database with a non-reversible hashing function.
 Make sure to save it somewhere secure or pass it in a secure way to the API user.